of CE's: Certificate of Attendance only

 Completion Requirements:

 Participants must attend the entire session, participate in all activities, and submit an evaluation within the 7 days of training to receive a certificate.
-All certificates of attendance will be received through the DBHIDS Learning Hub once you have completed your evaluation through your DBHIDS Learning Hub Account.

 Credit Statements:

-Certificate of Attendance Only
+Certificate of Attendance ONLY

 Course Instructors